snorbinmop7/TERG/README.md

 Toast's Data Export feature solves the first problem and this script solves the second.

 This script does that.
 Given a working AWS CLI installation, Apache on Ubuntu, and a working Postfix setup, it will probably be plug-and-play with your restaurant IDs.
+To use a different environment, edit a few paths.

 #### Dependencies:
 aws-cli, configured with the S3 credentials provided to you by Toast